 The labels can then provide more information about where the produce has been sourced from and the company involved in their production.
 This is particularly relevant for organic or sustainably sourced produce.

-Packaging also allows labels to be to attached to the produce.
+Packaging also allows labels to be attached to the produce.
 This helps with stock rotation and being able to discount products when they are nearing the end of life.

 How To Reduce The Packaging You Buy